Current Clinical Scholars

 Bio: Dr. Dana Bielopolski received her MD and PhD from the Sackler School of Medicine, Tel Aviv University in Israel.
 She completed her internal medicine residency and nephrology fellowship at the Rabin Medical Center in Israel.

-Lab: Allen and Frances Adler Laboratory of Blood and Vascular Biology
+Lab: Laboratory of Biochemistry and Molecular Biology

 Katherine Knorr, MD, PhD